 - 4.9.1 The compensation cap is applied to members under normal pension age, with the exception of ill-health early retirements and survivors.
 For a member in receipt of a normal health early retirement pension who is under normal pension age, the compensation cap should reflect the age of the member as at the relevant time rather than the normal pension age. - 4.9.2 The compensation cap can always be ignored on the grounds of prudence. - 4.9.3 For non-pensioners under normal pension age, the compensation cap applicable at "normal pension age" and in force at the relevant time should be applied. - 4.9.4 Under this methodology, the compensation cap is implicitly assumed to increase at the same rate as the average rate applying to the member's compensation.
 Please note that this is different from the rate of increase assumed for a section 143 valuation and in practice the compensation cap would only be applied when a member's compensation came into payment. - 4.9.5 Where a member has more than one normal pension age, the compensation cap at the latest age should be used.
-This should be applied pro rata across the different tranches of benefit for which normal pension age has not been reached, based on the amount of benefit at the relevant time.

-- 4.9.6 For pensioners, the actuary does not need to consider previously taken cash lump sums.
+This should be applied pro rata across the different tranches of benefit for which normal pension age has not been reached, based on the amount of benefit at the relevant time. - 4.9.6 For pensioners, the actuary does not need to consider previously taken cash lump sums.
 This is in contrast with a section 143 valuation where the actuary would need to consider such lump sums.
-However, it would be acceptable to include such benefits on the grounds of prudence. - 4.9.7 In schemes where cash lump sum benefits based on service and salary accrue separately alongside pension benefits, or where benefits are expressed as the value of funds accrued subject to an investment guarantee, the cash benefits, including any guarantee up to the relevant time, for non-pensioners below normal pension age should be incorporated into the comparison with the compensation cap.
-This should be undertaken by converting the lump sum into an equivalent pension using the conversion factors on the PPF's website. - 4.9.8 As set out in section 4.7.3 temporary pensions should be excluded from the comparison with the compensation cap. - 4.9.9 From 6 April 2017, the cap for members with at least 21 complete years of service has increased by 3 per cent for each complete year of service beyond 20.
+However, it would be acceptable to include such benefits on the grounds of prudence. - 4.9.7 In schemes where cash lump sum benefits based on service and salary accrue separately alongside pension benefits, or where benefits are expressed as the value of funds accrued subject to an investment guarantee, the cash benefits, including any guarantee up to the relevant time, for non-pensioners below normal pension

+- age should be incorporated into the comparison with the compensation cap.
+This should be undertaken by converting the lump sum into an equivalent pension using the conversion factors on the PPF's website. - 4.9.8 Temporary pensions may be ignored when comparing pension amounts against the compensation cap as in previous versions of the guidance.
+Alternatively, temporary pensions can be converted to a lifetime equivalent pension using conversion factors in force at the relevant time on the Pension Protection Fund website and, in this case, included when comparing pension amounts against the compensation cap. - 4.9.9 From 6 April 2017, the cap for members with at least 21 complete years of service has increased by 3 per cent for each complete year of service beyond 20.
 This new formula should be adopted for s179 valuations that have a relevant time on or after 6 April 2017.